PacificBiosciences/FALCON/doc/file_format_note.md

 The `egdes_list` is a simple 4 column format: `in_node out_node edge_label overlap_length`.

-Here is an example how edges are represented in the `egdes_list`:
+Here is an example how edges are represented in the `egdes_list` file:

 	00099576_1:B 00101043_0:B 00101043_0:1991-0 14333
 	00215514_0:E 00025025_0:B 00025025_0:99-0 14948